BRZ-GmbH/CovidCertificate-SDK-Android/README.md

 The CovidCertificate SDK for Android is work in progress and is not yet complete.
 We are continuing the development of this library, and the API is likely to change.
-Please contact the FOITT (BIT) before integrating this SDK in your app.

 ## Lizenz